Motorcycle Accident Statistics

 Benefits vs. drawbacks of helmet use:

-Protection provided by helmet use outweighs interference according to the study below
+The protection provided by helmet use outweighs interference according to the study below

 “DO MOTORCYCLE HELMETS INTERFERE WITH THE VISION AND HEARING OF RIDERS?”